 Hotel Occupancy Tax

 Every person owning, operating, managing, or controlling any hotel or collecting payment for occupancy in any hotel shall collect the Hotel Occupancy Tax from their guests for the City of Allen.
-The City of Allen’s Hotel Occupancy Tax rate is 7 percent.
-The City’s tax is in addition to the 6 percent rate imposed by the State of Texas, which must be remitted separately to the State.
+The City of Allen’s Hotel Occupancy Tax rate is 7%.
+The City’s tax is in addition to the 6% rate imposed by the State of Texas, which must be remitted separately to the State.

-A Hotel is a building in which members of the public obtain sleeping accommodations for a cost of $2 of more each day.
+The tax defines hotel as a building in which members of the public obtain sleeping accommodations for a cost of $2 of more each day.
 This includes a hotel, motel, tourist home, tourist house, tourist court, lodging house, inn, rooming house, or bed and breakfast.
-It does not include hospitals, sanitariums, or nursing homes.
+This definition does not include hospitals, sanitariums or nursing homes.

-The revenue derived from the Hotel Occupancy Tax is used to promote tourism and the convention and hotel industry in Allen.
+Revenue derived from the Hotel Occupancy Tax is used to promote tourism and the convention and hotel industry in Allen.
 Learn how to apply for the City's Hotel Occupancy Tax Grant

 When to file

-Effective January 1, 2019 a Hotel Occupancy Tax report must be submitted on or before the 20th of the month following the monthly reporting period.
+Effective Jan.
+1, 2019, a Hotel Occupancy Tax report must be submitted on or before the 20th of the month following the monthly reporting period.
 A payment in the amount of the tax collected must accompany this report for each calendar month of the year.
-If the due date falls on a Saturday, Sunday, or city holiday, the next business day will be the due date.
+If the due date falls on a Saturday, Sunday, or City holiday, the next business day will be the due date.

-- More than 1 fiscal quarter late: pay all taxes collected + 15% penalty + 12% annual interest (compounded monthly)
+- More than one fiscal quarter late: Pay all taxes collected + 15% penalty + 12% annual interest (compounded monthly)

 Any exemption claimed shall be supported by a signed hotel occupancy tax exemption certificate.